Uma Chowdhry

-Uma Chowdhry is an American chemist whose career has been spent in research and management positions with E. I. du Pont de Nemours and Company.

-She has specialized in the science of ceramic materials, including catalysts, proton conductors, superconductors and ceramic packaging for microelectronics.
+Uma Chowdhry (1947 – January 7, 2024) was an American chemist whose career was spent in research and management positions with E. I. du Pont de Nemours and Company.
+She specialized in the science of ceramic materials, including catalysts, proton conductors, superconductors and ceramic packaging for microelectronics.

 Early life and education

-Chowdhry was born in Mumbai, India in 1947.
-She received a Bachelor's degree in physics from the University of Bombay (now Mumbai University) in 1968 before coming to the United States.
+Chowdhry was born in Mumbai, India, in 1947.
+She received a bachelor's degree in physics from the University of Bombay (now Mumbai University) in 1968 before coming to the United States.
 She received a Master of Science degree from the California Institute of Technology (Caltech) in engineering science in 1970.
 After two years with Ford Motor Company, she entered the Massachusetts Institute of Technology (MIT) where she earned a Ph.D. in materials science in 1976.